Difference-in-Differences Designs: A Practitioner's Guide: Introduction

 In practice, however, researchers apply DiD methods to situations that are more complicated than the classic two-period and two-group ($2\times2$) setup.
 Most datasets cover multiple periods, and units may enter (or exit) treatment at different times.
 Treatment might also vary in its amount or intensity.
 Other variables are often used to make treated and untreated units more comparable.
 Today's typical DiD study includes at least one of these deviations from the canonical $2\times2$ setup.

 For many years, the common practice in applied research was to estimate complex DiD designs using linear regressions with unit and time fixed effects (two-way fixed effects, henceforth TWFE).
 Their identifying assumptions and interpretation were informally traced to the fact that, in the $2\times2$ case, a TWFE estimator gives the same estimate as a DiD estimator calculated directly from sample means, and thus inherits a clear causal interpretation under a specific parallel trends identification assumption.
 This appeared to justify the use of a single technique for any type of design or specification.
-Recent research, however, has shown that simple regressions can fail to estimate meaningful causal parameters when DiD designs are complex and treatment effects vary, producing estimates that are not only misleading in their magnitudes but potentially of the wrong \textit{sign}; for recent overviews, see, e.g., \citet{Roth2023a}, \citet{deChaisemartin2023-survey}, and \citet{Callaway2023_review}.
-The significance of these findings is substantial; given the prevalence of DiD analysis in modern applied econometrics work, common empirical practices have almost certainly yielded misleading results in several concrete cases \citep{baker2022much}.\footnote{\citet{Braghieri_etal_2022_Facebook} also shows how newer DiD methods can lead to first-order different results when compared to standard TWFE regressions.}
+Recent research, however, has shown that simple regressions can fail to estimate meaningful causal parameters when DiD designs are complex and treatment effects vary, producing estimates that are not only misleading in their magnitudes but potentially of the wrong \textit{sign}.
+The significance of these findings is substantial; given the prevalence of DiD analysis in modern applied econometrics work, common empirical practices have almost certainly yielded misleading results in several concrete cases \citep{baker2022much}.